jeungsook/cs135/exercises/exercise4.md

 ### Summary

-Learn about:
+Learn how to:

-- Type casting and coercion
+- Read input from a keyboard
+- Use arithmetic operators
-- Library functions
+- Use datatypes

 ### Due
 by 11:59pm Fri, Feb 10